solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

 The tasks you will perform in this exercise are:

-- Explore the Data Lake with SQL On-demand and Spark
+- Explore the Data Lake with serverless SQL Pool and Spark
   - Task 1 - Explore the Data Lake with Azure Synapse serverless SQL pool
   - Task 2 - Explore the Data Lake with Azure Synapse Spark

 ## Task 1 - Explore the Data Lake with Azure Synapse serverless SQL pool

 In this task, you will browse your data lake using serverless SQL pool.

-1. In a Microsoft Edge web browser, navigate to the Azure portal (`https://portal.azure.com`) and login with your credentials.
+1. In a Microsoft Edge web browser, navigate to the [Azure portal](https://portal.azure.com) (`https://portal.azure.com`) and login with your credentials.
 Then select **Resource groups**.

    ![Open Azure resource group](./media/00-open-resource-groups.png "Azure resource groups")